-What is CAO?
+What is a CAO/CLA?

 If you work for a Dutch employer, your contract is subject to the Dutch employment law.
 In addition to this, some companies also participate in a Collectieve Arbeidsovereenkomst – CAO (Collective Labour Agreement).

 A CLA is a written agreement between an employer and its employees which covers working conditions and benefits - these are usually more favourable for employees than the ones prescribed by law.
 A company can have its own labour agreement or can be a part of an industry labour agreement.
-Everything in your contract has to be in accordance with CLA and if you have any doubts about your rights or responsibilities, this is a one-stop-shop you should check.
+Everything in your contract must be in accordance with the CLA and if you have any doubts about your rights or responsibilities, this is a one-stop-shop you should check.
 If your future employer has no CLA, you will need an individual agreement where you negotiate the working conditions.

 What is the difference between a temporary or permanent labour contract and a contract with a recruitment agency?